Drew Pearson (journalist): James Forrestal

-Journalists, such as Drew Pearson and Walter Winchell, were criticized for their continuing critical reports about the US Secretary of Defence James V. Forrestal.
+Journalists, such as Drew Pearson and Walter Winchell, were criticized for their continuing critical reports about the treatment of US Secretary of Defense James V. Forrestal.
 Forrestal, whom President Harry S. Truman had forced to resign, had committed suicide during his stay at the psychiatric clinic of the U. S. Naval Hospital, Bethesda, Maryland.
-The suicide was followed by an investigation, that was intended to clarify controversial aspects of his treatment.
-Forrestal who had told his doctors about an earlier episode when he had tried to take his life, had been treated with Sodium amythal.
-After several weeks with this treatment, an insulin shock therapy followed.
+The suicide was followed by an investigation, that was intended to clarify controversial aspects of his medical care.
+Forrestal, who had told his doctors about an earlier episode when he had tried to take his life, had been treated with Sodium amythal.
+After several weeks of this treatment, an insulin shock therapy followed.
 Both therapies resulted in strong overreactions: "From that time on he was carried with ten units of insulin before breakfast and another ten units before lunch with extra feedings in the afternoon and evening".
 His sleeplessness was treated with sedatives.
-In the course of the investigation, Forrestal's doctors had to explain, why the chief of psychiatrists who had been in charge of the patient, had been out of house at the time of his suicide, and why most of the patient's restrictments had been relieved.
-Other questions dealt with the fact, that a patient with a high risk of suicide had been placed in a room at the sixteenth floor of the tower of this hospital.
+In the course of the investigation, Forrestal's doctors had to explain why the chief of psychiatrists, who had been in charge of Forrestal, had been out of house at the time of his suicide, and why most of the patient's restrictions had been relieved.
+Other questions dealt with the fact that a patient with a high risk of suicide had been placed in a room on the sixteenth floor of the tower of the hospital.
 The chief of psychiatrists came up with a colleague's concern "that the widespread publicity might in some way reflect upon the excellence of Navy psychiatry unless there is full understanding by everyone of necessary risks and hazards which must be faced courageously in the management of such a medical problem."
 His diagnosis was that Forrestal had been outworked due to his difficult professional obligations, and that he had suffered from his loss of office.
-Asking for a second opportunity to elaborate further his summary of what might have happened the night of the suicide, he only now hinted to a possible negative effect of some media reports on the mood of his patient.
+Asking for a second opportunity to elaborate further about what might have happened the night of the suicide, he only then hinted to a possible negative effect of some media reports on the mood of his patient.
 The investigation finally cleared the US Naval Hospital and its staff from suspicions and stated that its doctors and wards weren't responsible for Forrestal's death.

+Pearson's protégé, Jack Anderson, later asserted that Pearson "hectored Forrestal with innuendos and false accusations".
+Pearson disliked Forrestal for his staunch anti-communist attitude, ties to Wall Street, and opposition to the U.S. recognition of Israel.